-Response: The first generation of FSU immigrants are fluent in Russian.
-The FSU immigrants tend to preserve their culture and language also for 1.5 and second generation (see Remennick & Prashizky, 2019).
-I added this point in the introduction (page 5, paragraph 4).
+Response: First-generation FSU immigrants are fluent in Russian.
+It is also known that 1.5-generation and second-generation FSU immigrants tend to preserve their culture and language (see Remennick & Prashizky, 2019).
+I added this point to the introduction (page 5, paragraph 4).

 11) - does the general first-generation FSU migrant population have such a high proportion of academic degree (89 % in the sample)

-Response: As reviewer mentioned correctly there are about 60% of first-generation FSU migrant population with academic degree and in the current sample is much higher (89%).
-It seems that in this study the sample represent more the Russian intelligentsia.
-I think that maybe more educated-intelligent people want more to collaborate with the psychoeducation interventions and with researcher (because some of them are researchers by themselves).
-I added this valuable argument in limitation section (page 24, paragraph 2).
+Response: As the reviewer accurately mentioned, about 60% of the first-generation FSU migrant population have an academic degree, which is substantially lower than that of the current sample (89%).
+It appears that participants in the current study represent more of the Russian intelligentsia than the overall FSU immigrant population.
+It may be that those with higher education are more likely to partake in psychoeducation interventions and in research in general (also because some of them engage in research themselves).
+I addressed this possibility in the limitations section (page 24, paragraph 2).

 Other comments : 12) p.
 21 : your finding contradicts other findings but these are from 1999 or 2006, and in 2020 less and less families from the FSU will be in the early stages of coping as the main migration wave is over.
 Addressing first generation issue issues might also be less and less necessary while their number decrease.

-Response: In line with reviewer suggestion, I added this explanation between the different stages of acculturation in older studies and in current study and their implication on help-seeking patterns of FSU immigrants (page 23, paragraph 1).
-In addition, I agree with reviewer that first generation issue might also be less necessary, however in context of mental health field maybe there are some uniqueness.
-As some of participants said, although they acculturated in Israeli society they prefer to speak on Russian and with Russians on the painful mental health issues (see page 12, paragraph 2, Daria quote).
+Response: In line with reviewer’s suggestion, I addressed the different stages of acculturation of participants in previous studies and of those in the current study, as well as the implications that this difference may have on the help-seeking patterns of FSU immigrants (page 23, paragraph 1).
+In addition, I agree with the reviewer that the issues concerning first generation immigrants might be less necessary; however, in the context of mental health, first generation immigrants may have some unique experiences.
+As some of participants said, although they have acculturated into Israeli society, they still preferred speaking in Russian and with other Russians when it came to painful mental health issues (see Daria’s quote on page 12, paragraph 2).

 13) p.
 22 : as the mothers in your sample seem to lack extended or nuclear family support, can you tell if it’s because of the sample recruitment (people participating in MFPG) or if it’s more a general problem in families from the FSU with a MH patient in Israel in 2020 ? that would mean different strategies for the outreach procedures in the FCC or MH care.

-Response: The literature suggests that lack extended or nuclear family support this is a general problem of FSU immigrants (see for example Remmenick, 2015) which is further emphasized in the context of caregiving.
-I added this statement as well as their need for more active mediation of MHP in implications section (pages 25-26).
+Response: The literature suggests that the lack of extended or nuclear family support is a general problem for FSU immigrants (see, for example, Remmenick, 2015), and one that is further emphasized in the context of caregiving.
+I addressed this issue, as well as FSU immigrants’ need for more active mediation by mental health professionals in the implications section (pages 25-26).

 14) p.
 23 : you stated in the introduction that over 1 million immigrants arrived from the FSU.
 That doesn’t say how many suffer from a severe mental health condition and eventually could benefit from the policy change you suggest.